 What’s “impressive” and what’s “viable”?
 In a nutshell, something that a room full of serious, committed, full time entrepreneurs who are making huge sacrifices would recognize as kicking ass and taking names.
 To be clear, that’s a high standard to meet.
 And just because you’ve been working on our ‘nights and weekends’ project for three years doesn’t mean you have something impressive or viable.
 We all hope you do someday and one of the ways you’ll know that is that you’ve quit your job to pursue it full time.
 And yes, the bar is set higher for you if you’re not working at your startup full time.

 If this doesn’t sound like where you are then you may want to wait to join Startup Haven and Poker 2.0.
 We’ll be here when you’re ready.

-3) I’m the founder of a tech startup but I haven’t (or don’t plan to) raise capital… can I join?
+3) I’m the founder of a scalable startup but I haven’t (or don’t plan to) raise capital… can I join?

 Absolutely!
 Boot-strappers are one of the reasons that Startup Haven events are mostly free and the buyins for Poker 2.0 are kept really low.

 4) I’m the CEO or exec of a company that was a startup back in 1996… can I join?